Long & narrow town garden

-The clients wanted to add their own mark on what was a relatively blank canvas.
+The client wanted to add their own mark on what was a relatively blank canvas.

 A low maintenance garden that could be easily managed by themselves was essential.